 One of the best ways to offer this feeling of control is to actually enable customers to schedule their own deliveries from a list of options optimized for your expected capacity restrictions.
 If you can offer this to customers, you can cut out even more manual scheduling effort—all while scheduling deliveries for times when the customer is more likely to be at home.

 It's no secret that customers' preferences have already evolved in the last few years.
 Recent studies also show that shoppers now demand the ability to make last-minute changes to their delivery appointments.
 Plus, more consumers are finding themselves rescheduling delivery windows at least some of the time.

 These new consumer preferences are adding more pressure to businesses as last-minute changes also increase the risk of failed deliveries.
 Thus, to keep your deliveries efficient, you need to stay flexible and agile on the day of delivery.
 This means implementing dynamic route optimization, boosting your last mile visibility, and automating communications between dispatchers, drivers, and customers.

-Speaking of communications: delivery efficiency can be further improved when enterprises take a multi-pronged approach to communicating with customers.
+Speaking of last mile communications: delivery efficiency can be further improved when enterprises take a multi-pronged approach to communicating with customers.
 Consider implementing a tracking portal on which customers can keep tabs on their deliveries, as well as sending email and SMS notifications at multiple stages throughout the process (e.g. pre-routing, route started, next stop, etc.)

 More large-product and furniture retailers are investing in delivery management technology to gain a better view and control over data, take more proactive actions, and improve overall customer experience.
 After all, those who fail to ensure delivery efficiency run the risk of being left behind by competitors.
 That’s why it’s more important than ever to improve communication with customers, increase delivery flexibility, automate scheduling processes, and give options to consumers to boost your scheduled delivery efficiency.